HenryTr/SQL-Server-Stuff/README.md

 # SQL-Server-Stuff
-Things that might be useful for SQL Server
+Things that might be useful for SQL Server DB admins, developers and/or users.